frgomes/bash-scripts/README.md

-This is a bunch of shell scripts for Debian and derivatives containing aliases and useful functions aiming to deliver increased productivity.
+This is a bunch of shell scripts containing aliases and useful functions aiming to deliver increased productivity.

+> Tested on Debian and derivatives.
+Most features may also work on OpenSUSE ``zypper-aptitude`` is installed.

 WARNING: This toolbox is under heavy development and improvement.
 Expect that things may change.

+## Requirements

+* Python version 3.4+
+* ``zypper-aptitude`` on OpenSUSE

 ## For the impatient